 Comprehensive pre-K through grade 12 Health Education will be medically-accurate, age and developmentally appropriate, culturally inclusive, and implemented in safe and supportive learning environments where ALL students feel valued.Promotion and graduation requirements include the following (note that these are the minimum requirements for health education programming):

-- Health education in grades K-12, inclusive of HIV education in grade 4
+- Health education in grades K-12

 - Two semesters of health education in total in grades 6 to 8 taught by a licensed health education teacher